Double Exposure Blackjack October 27, 2017

 The concept of Double Exposure Blackjack is the same as the Blackjack game except for the fact that the dealer’s cards are exposed.
 Your objective is to get a hand with a value close to 21 than the dealer.
 Exceeding 21 in a hand will be a bust, therefore, you lose your bet placed.

 As in any land-based table game, the online Double Exposure Blackjack also has some table rules that include cards being re-shuffled after each round, a hand can be split only once with only one additional card dealt for a split ace, no doubling after having split and Blackjack pays 1:1, double on hard 9-11, dealer stands on all 17s, a hand that totals 21 after splitting is considered as 21 and not Blackjack and you may play up to three hands.

 The calculations of the card values are done the same as in the regular Blackjack game.
 Cards numbered 2 through 10 are worth their face values, Jacks, Kings and Queens are worth 10 and ace is worth either 1 or 11 depending on which is more to your advantage and card suits hold no importance in a Blackjack game.

 GAMES LIKE DOUBLE EXPOSURE BLACKJACK

-Sign up at Spin and Win Casino where you get to play Double Exposure Blackjack along with other table games like Blackjack, Single Deck Blackjack, Game King Bonus Poker, Casino Hold’em, European Blackjack, Deuces wild, Jackpot Poker, Jacks or Better, Joker Poker, Beat me and Pai Gow Poker on Desktop, Mobile and Tablet.
+Sign up at Spin and Win Casino where you get to play Double Exposure Blackjack along with other table games!
+Enjoy the likes of Blackjack, Single Deck Blackjack, Game King Bonus Poker, Casino Hold’em, European Blackjack, Deuces wild, Jackpot Poker, Jacks or Better, Joker Poker, Beat me and Pai Gow Poker on a Desktop, Mobile and Tablet.